inf112-v19/LwjglApplicationConfiguration/README.md

 ## Known bugs
 - Currently throws "WARNING: An illegal reflective access operation has occurred", when the java version used is >8.
 This has no effect on function or performance, and is just a warning.
+- MP - Players cant resume game if leaver leaves after players have already submitted cards.
+- Game freezes if the host leaves.